Caring for aging parents with your siblings can raise a number of challenges.

 - Bring in a neutral third party.
 Enlisting the help of a mediator, such as an aging life care professional, legal representative, financial planner or a home care provider like Visiting Care Giving Services, can be extremely helpful to keep conversations on track and to work towards the best outcome.

 - Consider time vs. financial support.
-Sharing the many tasks required in caring for aging parents should begin with a discussion regarding how much time each sibling can allocate to providing hands-on care, along with how much financial support each person is able to contribute.
+Sharing the many tasks required in caring for elderly parents should begin with a discussion regarding how much time each sibling can allocate to providing hands-on care, along with how much financial support each person is able to contribute.
 One sibling living in close proximity to your aging parents may be able to provide more help in person and less financial support, while another who lives farther away or works long hours could perhaps chip in more financial support while providing less in-person care.

 - Take good notes.
 Make sure everything you discuss and agree upon is written down, and copies of notes provided to each person.
 This allows for the opportunity to go back and revisit what was discussed if a conflict should arise later.